-CFC recognizes contributed services in accordance with SFAS ASC Topic 958-605, Non-for-Profit Entities - Accounting for Contributions Received and Contributions Made, at their estimated fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals processing those skills, and would typically need to be purchased if not provided by donation.
+CFC recognizes contributed services in accordance with FASB ASC Topic 958-605, Non-for-Profit Entities - Accounting for Contributions Received and Contributions Made, at their estimated fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals processing those skills, and would typically need to be purchased if not provided by donation.

-CFC receives a substantial amount of donated services from volunteers who provided management and program support during the year.
-No amounts have been reflected in the accompanying financial statements for donated services because they did not meet the criteria for recognition contained in GAAP.
+CFC receives a substantial amount of contributed services from volunteers who provided management and program support as well as professional services in connection with the rehabilitation of the education section of its main building.

+No amounts for donated services related to management and program support have been reflected in the accompanying financial statements because they did not meet the criteria for recognition under FASB ASC Topic 958-605.